ryanatkn/fuz_code/README.md

 fuz_code is a rework of [Prism](https://github.com/PrismJS/prism).
 The main changes:

-- has a minimal, explicit API to generate stylized HTML, and knows nothing about the DOM
+- has a minimal and explicit API to generate stylized HTML, and knows nothing about the DOM
-- uses stateless ES modules instead of globals with side effects and pseudo-module behaviors
+- uses stateless ES modules, instead of globals with side effects and pseudo-module behaviors
 - has various incompatible changes, so using Prism grammars requires some tweaks
 - smaller (by about 6.5kB, 3kB gzipped) and [faster](#benchmarks)
 - written in TypeScript